FlorinDorneanu/biotop-aquascaping/README.md

 * A user looking to know more about aquascaping;

-The user can easily find more about aquascaping in the small description on the "Home" page, in the "Services" page as well as in the "Benefits" page.
+The user can easily find more about aquascaping in the small description on the Home page, in the Services page as well as in the Benefits page.

 * A user conducting research on our services;

-The user can find information about what kind of aquascaping styles the business can provide, on the "Services" page.
+The user can find information about what kind of aquascaping styles the business can provide, on the Services page.

 * A user seeking to beautify their home or workspace;

-The user can choose between three types of aquascaping styles to beautify their home or workspace on the "Services" page.
+The user can choose between three types of aquascaping styles to beautify their home or workspace on the Services page.

 * A user looking to rebuild the already-existing aquarium;

-The user can contact the business to establish a future aquarium rebuilding using the contact form provided in the "Contact" page.
+The user can contact the business to establish a future aquarium rebuilding using the contact form provided in the Contact page.

 * A user trying to get in touch with the business.

-The user can get in touch simply by using the contact form provided in the "Contact" page or the social media links located at the bottom of the page, in the footer section.
+The user can get in touch simply by using the contact form provided in the Contact page or the social media links located at the bottom of the page, in the footer section.
 ***

 ## Deployment